jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 |           |          |
 |-----------|----------|
 |![cm RF](/Visualizations/Images/RandomForest.png)|![class RF](/Visualizations/Images/RF_class_table.PNG)|

+The confusion matrix, precision, and recal scores further shows us that the model predicted every patient's test results correctly - leaving no false negatives or positives.

 Additionally, with the RandomForest model, we were able to calculate the features' importance scores, as shown below.